BKWLD/vue-modal/README.md

 ## Props
-`closable`: prevent the user from closing the modal (like for an age gate) `type`: Default is standard, which is a generic modal
+`closable`: prevent the user from closing the modal (like for an age gate) `type`: Default is standard, which is a generic modal `removeOnClose`: Wether or not the modal destroys itself on close.
+Defaluts to *false*

+## Events
+`close`: Emitted when the modal closes

 ## To-Do
-- video
+- video support & document
-- fix the styles, import stylus library, basic dried up styles for layout and functionality
-- document trap tab for ada
+- document trap focus for acessibility

 ## Usage